sagarchaitanya/monte-carlo-grain-growth/normal_grain_growth/README.md

 ```

 The code will run the monte-carlo simulation.
 The results will be plotted in the window and saved as screenshots in `../screenshots` directory.

+> The user will not be able to interact with the plot because all runs on a single thread.